1939 Cotton Bowl Classic

 The 1939 Cotton Bowl Classic was the third edition of the postseason college football bowl game, between the St. Mary's Gaels and the Texas Tech Red Raiders.

 Background

-Texas Tech was undefeated and ranked eleventh in the final AP poll (released in early December).
+Texas Tech was undefeated and ranked 11th in the final AP poll (released in early December).
 Sportswriters had tagged the California-based Gaels as a "Cinderella" team, due to their tawdry 5–2 record, though the two blemishes were by narrow margins to ranked teams on the road.
 It was the first bowl game for unranked St. Mary's and the second for Texas Tech, which played in the previous season's Sun Bowl.

 Game summary

 Texas Tech committed eight turnovers in the game; five interceptions and three fumbles.
 Entering the fourth quarter, the Gaels led 20–0 with a touchdown scored in each quarter; runs by Ed Heffernan and Michael Klotovich in the first half and Whitey Smith's interception return in the third quarter.

 Texas Tech scored twice in the fourth quarter on touchdown catches by Elmer Tarbox and E.J.
 McKnight from Gene Barnett.
 The extra point on the second score was blocked and the score was 20–13.
 Tech nearly tied the game when George Webb caught a pass from Barnett, heading for daylight until Lou Rimassa stopped him in St. Mary's territory.
 But Tech could only advance to St. Mary's 15-yard line and they failed to score; St. Mary's held on to win in one of the biggest upsets in college football history.